 start-Service : Service ‘Hyper-V Host Compute Service (vmcompute)’ cannot be started due to the following error: Cannot start service vmcompute on computer ‘

-In order for Hyper-V services to run on a computer, your device must meet the following requirements:
+For Hyper-V services to run on a computer, your device must meet the following requirements for CPU configuration:

 - Hardware virtualization support must be enabled in BIOS/UEFI settings.
-This option may have different names depending on the BIOS version and CPU model.
-For example, Intel Virtualization Technology (VT-X), AMD-V, SVM mode, Virtualization Extensions, Vanderpool.
+Depending on the BIOS version and CPU model, this option may have different names.
+For example, Intel Virtualization Technology (VT-X), AMD-V, Virtualization Extensions, Vanderpool.
 Change the option value to Enable.
-Also, enable Intel VT-d or AMD IOMMU options if available in your BIOS;
+Also, enable Intel VT-d or AMD IOMMU options if available in your BIOSsettings;

 Second Level Address Translation: Yes.